 When she is not working Ginger can be found volunteering at animal rescue organizations, singing musical theater, and drinking iced coffee at a local cafe.
 She loves getting to know our members and friends, and welcomes a phone call or email anytime!

 You can reach Ginger by email or extension 421.

 If something’s happening on our busy church campus…you can bet Anna’s involved!
-She juggles weddings, memorials, classes, parties, workshops, meetings, concerts, custodian schedules and handles unusual situations such as rescuing raccoons from the church dumpster or helping brides write new vows because they left the original copy at home.
+She juggles weddings, memorials, classes, parties, workshops, meetings, facility related concerns, manages the custodial staff and handles unusual situations such as rescuing raccoons from the church dumpster or helping brides write new vows because they left the original copy at home.
 As you can imagine, Anna’s degree in Psychology is in daily use.
-She’s been on staff since 2007 and has worked in event planning for more than 15 years.
-When not at work, Anna enjoys spending time with her daughters Olivia (11) and Makena (5), being crafty, ax-throwing, fostering kittens, traveling and coaching volleyball.
+She’s been on staff since 2007 and has worked in event planning for more than 20 years.
+When not at work, Anna enjoys spending time with her daughters Liv (12) and Makena (6), being crafty, ax-throwing, fostering kittens, traveling and coaching volleyball.

 You can reach Anna by email or at extension 413.

-Sue has a lifelong love of and connection to animals (her own two cats are rescues.)
-She loves the outdoors and does pet sitting, hiking in nearby parks and gardening.
-The Brandy Lovely Meditation Garden has been an ongoing project for her at Neighborhood along with several other members.
+Sue has a lifelong love of and connection to animals (her own cat is a rescue.)
+She loves the outdoors, hiking in nearby parks, gardening and pet sitting.
+The Brandy Lovely Meditation Garden and other campus gardens have been an ongoing project for her at Neighborhood along with several other members.
 All are welcome to join them!